 What is the current Covid-19 health guidance in Baltimore and the two main hotels?

 Currently, CDC, the city of Baltimore and state of Maryland are allowing for all events to be held but with an indoor mask mandate.
 If there is any change in the situation, AFS will inform all registrants.
 For current covid-19 guidance go to:

 - CDC: https://www.cdc.gov/coronavirus/2019-nCoV/index.html

 What is the AFS policy on Covid-19 vaccinations and the Baltimore meeting?

 AFS is a science-based organization and has established, as a fundamental priority for the meeting, guidance that will best protect the health of attendees.
 Vaccination against Covid-19 with known protection against variants, such as the now common Delta, is a critical and proven part of protective measures.
 AFS meeting leadership have endorsed a policy that all attendees, including exhibitors and AFS staff, will need to be vaccinated.
-However, we recognize that there are medical or religious reasons for some people to not be vaccinated and AFS will be developing guidance for those attendees to show negative test results prior to on-site registration pickup.
+However, we recognize that there are medical or religious reasons for some people to not be vaccinated and AFS has developed guidance for those attendees to show negative test results prior to on-site registration pickup.

 What best practices will be implemented for the meeting to address Covid-19 issues?

 AFS will follow the current CDC, State of Maryland, and Baltimore Department of Health guidelines for best practices.
 We will place any updated relevant guidance on the AFS Annual Meeting website, in an effort to keep all registrants informed.

 If the Covid-19 situation worsens, what will trigger the meeting to go fully virtual?